LuisPCNeri/recycle_bin/README.md

     - File removal or moving to recycle bin
     - File restoral
+    - Empty recycle bin or permanently remove one or multiple files or directories
     - List recycle bin contents and its detailed version
     - Search for specific files or extensions in the recycle bin